alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

   </svg>
   <p>
     I’m three-quarters through the month, but I’ve only used about half my bandwidth allowance.
-    This is pretty normal, and there's nothing for me to do.
+    This is pretty normal, and I don't need to make any changes.
   </p>
 </figure>